 “I would have children taught to read before they learn the mechanical arts of reading and writing… A child does not lose by spending a couple of years in acquiring these because he is meanwhile “reading” the Bible, history, geography, tales, with close attention and a remarkable power of reproduction, or rather, of translation into … Continue reading "Learning Vocabulary in Context"

 It’s National School Choice Week 2017!
-All week the SEA Homeschoolers has been sharing their School Choice Week Podcast series, and today is my interview with Mari Buckroth, in which we discussed secular homeschooling with Charlotte Mason and living books.
+All week the SEA Homeschoolers has been sharing their School Choice Week Podcast series.
+Today is my interview with Mari Buckroth, in which we discussed secular homeschooling with Charlotte Mason and living books.
 Have you been wondering how to secularize the Charlotte Mason philosophy?
-How to make time … Continue reading "School Choice Week Podcast: Charlotte Mason Homeschooling"
+How to make time in your … Continue reading "School Choice Week Podcast: Charlotte Mason Homeschooling"

 “I am, I can, I ought, I will.”* If you’ve been homeschooling for any amount of time, chances are you’ve heard the name Charlotte Mason.
 She has made quite a name for herself in the modern homeschool movement, despite the fact she lived over a hundred years ago.
 Charlotte Mason (1842 – 1923) was a … Continue reading "Charlotte Mason in the Secular Homeschool"

 I’ve been doing a series at my youtube channel called Charlotte Mason 101, where I talk about different aspects of the Charlotte Mason philosophy and how I incorporate them into my homeschool.
 Today I made a video about living books, so I thought I’d share it here with all of you!
 I hope you enjoyed … Continue reading "Charlotte Mason 101 – Living Books"